-In all of our interpreter designs (including those written in machine code), we have presumed the existence of a heap supporting dynamic allocation (new operations in C or Java).
+In all of our interpreter designs (including those written in machine code or C), we have presumed the existence of a heap supporting dynamic allocation (new operations in C++ or Java).

-For efficient space utilization, the heap must reclaim storage that is no longer in use.
-In C and C++, the programmer is responsible for explicitly reclaiming storage (the malloc and new operations in C and C++).
+For efficient space utilization, the heap must reclaim storage that is no longer in use by the program.
+In C and C++, the programmer is responsible for explicitly reclaiming storage (the free and delete operations in C and C++).
 In a well-written C/C++ program all dynamically allocated storage is freed just before it becomes inaccessible (no object becomes inaccessible prior to being freed; once freed, an object is never referenced again).